tekkamanendless/iaqualink/README.md

 ### `/devices`
 This endpoint appears to be the main endpoint for communication (when supported).

+Note that in responses, the `metadata` object appears to be a mirror of `state`, but with timestamps where every bottom-level property is.

 #### Action: Subscribe
 SEND:

 ```
 {
     "action": "subscribe",